chen0040/mxnet-audio/README.md

 ### Music Search Engine

-The [sample codes](demo/cifar10_search_music.py) shows how to use the trained Cifar10AudioClassifier model to search for similar musics given a music file:
+The [sample codes](demo/cifar10_search_music.py) shows how to use Cifar10AudioSearch with the trained model to search for similar musics given a music file:

 ```python